 You do not have to complete the questionnaire.
-However, if you do not respond Customs and Border Protection may be required to rely on information supplied by other parties in making its assessments as to whether hot rolled plate steel exported to Australia were dumped and/or subsidised (this may include information supplied by the Australian industry).
+However, if you do not respond, the Commission may be required to rely on information supplied by other parties in making its assessments as to whether galvanised steel exported to Australia was dumped (this may include information supplied by the Australian industry).

-If you do not provide all of the information sought, or if you do not allow Customs and Border Protection to verify the information you provide (see below), we may deem that you did not cooperate with the investigation.
+If you do not provide all of the information sought, or if you do not allow the Commission to verify the information you provide (see below), it may deem that you did not cooperate with the investigation.